Skip to content

 2. Configure OpenRouter Credentials:

-• Send a general message like "What is Stage 5?" to test general responses
+• Send a general question like "What is Stage 5?"

-• Send a youth situation like "I have a youth who is selling tomatoes but struggling with pricing" to test stage analysis
+• Send a youth situation description to test stage analysis